 Section 1.
-These By-Laws may be amended by Department Convention, by two-thirds (2/3) affirmative vote of the delegates present; provided however, that the amendments shall not be considered unless a copy of same shall have been forwarded thru channels to all Post Commanders and all Council Members at least ten (10) days prior to convening date of the Department Convention as outlined in Article V, Section 1, above.
+These Bylaws may be amended by the Department Convention by two-thirds (2/3) affirmative vote of the delegates present and voting; provided however that the amendments shall not be considered unless a copy of same shall have been forwarded through channels to all Post Commanders and all Council members at least ten (10) days prior to convening date of the Department Convention as outlined in Article V, Section 1, above.

-Andre L. Dumas
+Jennifer L. Lane, Andre L. Dumas

-State Adjutant State Commander
+State Commander, State Adjutant

-Department Convention 6-22-19
+Department Convention 6-11-2022